How Brands are Responding to COVID-19

 Every company has their own approach and we hope that this quick guide can give you some inspiration to create and apply your own customer-oriented practices.

-Many brands are adapting to the new virtual environments we find ourselves as we work from home.
+Many brands are adapting to the new virtual environments we find ourselves in as we work from home.
 But with new challenges, it doesn't mean we can't stop delivering experiences for customers.
 Contrary to popular opinion we may learn and innovate on new ways to deliver experiences and come out stronger on the other side.

 15 amazing examples that we have been seeing are from: